Important legal notices

 MH: We created Affinity Health to fix problems in the medical aid and medical insurance industries.

 Medical aid is seen as too expensive in South Africa and medical insurance has a problem as it is an agreement between an insurer and the policyholder which doesn’t guarantee you admission into a medical facility.
 Generally you can’t claim until you know an amount, and you don’t know an amount until you have spent the time in the facility – this creates an ethical dilemma and a gap in the market between medical aid’s expensiveness and medical or health insurance’s inability to accept a claim.
-This is where Affinity Health stepped in providing medical aid service through the health insurance model.
+This is where Affinity Health stepped in and provided us top quality medical funding and amazing service.

 MH: Medical aid is indemnity cover against medical expenses.
 In theory they cover you for all your medical expenses, but in practice they don’t.
 Medical insurance in a defined benefit cover, example, if you go for a appendectomy, we’ll pay R 30 000.00, if the cost is R 25 000.00 you score, if it’s R 40 000.00, you have to find the difference.